-St George's School is involved in collaborative delivery with other schools / colleges and learning providers, which include consortium schools (Roundwood Park and Sir John Lawes), Harpenden Musicale (in the case of students who take Music lessons there), the LINKS ESC, and so on.
-It will include support agencies such as Harpenden Parent Plus and ESTMA.
+St George's School is involved in collaborative delivery with other schools / colleges and learning providers, which include consortium schools (Roundwood Park and Sir John Lawes), Harpenden Musicale (in the case of students who take music lessons) and so on.
+It will include support agencies such as Harpenden Parent Plus and ESMA.
 Pupil information may also be shared to aid the preparation of learning plans and use of data to achieve the objectives identified above.
 Information provided and held for the purpose of school admissions may be shared with local authorities in order to deter and detect fraud.